 Remember when there were no video games and us kids would just play board games?
 Well, Code Master is basically playing a video game but in the form of a board game!
 This is a Programming Logic Game meant to teach kids how to think when coding.
 The goal of playing this game is not meant to teach coding, but how to help develop their analytical, creative and problem-solving skills.
 Using a Minecraft style, playing this game will help kids think like a computer which will make learning coding/programming easier in the future.
 Code Master has 60 challenge cards that gradually get harder as the child progresses thru the levels.
 Although it’s a single player game, some play it as a family taking turns solving each challenge card.
 My personal thought is, as kids play the Code Master Game they will not only understand how coding works but also enrich their Science and Math skills.
 Click “How to Play” to watch a quick demonstration video by ThinkFun.

 Solitaire Chess is another great single player Logic Game by ThinkFun.
 This game can be used by chess player kids to improves their chess skills, but it could also be a great way to teach a non-chess player the basics of the game.
 With Solitaire Chess, the player captures the pieces, following the rules of movement for each piece, until they have only one piece left on the board.
 With each challenge card, the player practices how to identify the different chess pieces, their allowed directions of movement, all while building their strategic and logic thinking skills.
 There are 2 versions of this game with the older version offering 60 Challenge cards together with a great small plastic box to insert each card turning it into a mini chess board and storage for the chess pieces.
 On the other hand, newer version comes with 80 spiral bound challenge cards, improved chess pieces but you play the game directly on the card, no box to turn this into a mini Chess Game.
 In both versions, Challenge Cards come with 4 different levels and they gradually increase in difficulty from Beginner to Expert.
-I personally prefer the older version with the plastic box as it makes it great for travel. (it is still available for purchase).
 In all, Solitaire Chess is well made, challenging, and a great game for anyone who loves chess.
 Click “How to Play” to watch a quick demonstration video by ThinkFun.

 Lego Education is not the regular lego set we find at the store but a STEM-inspired curriculum with different sets targeted at Preschool, Elementary, and Middle school.
 These sets are not just build-and-go like classic Lego sets but meant to be shared by 2 or more students (or siblings) as a Science, Technology, Engineering and Math project all at once.
 Some Lego Education sets come with lesson plans and curriculum material, others are available for download or to be purchased separately.
 With each curriculum, students first work thru different lessons/projects following specific building directions to understand how each part and mechanism works.
 Next step, they are given open-ended tasks and ideas where students need to experiment and explore building their own invention, following certain guidelines and clues.
 This last task, in particular, helps promote building, using the knowledge they have gained while doing their step by step lesson and applying it by coming up with their own models, designs, and testings of it.
 Until the end of each lesson, collaboration is encouraged as students are asked to consider what they have learned and share with each other their ideas.
 Some people feel the price of these sets are steep compared to the number of bricks included in each set, and although I agree on it being pricey, keep in mind these are Educational Curriculums with most of them including teacher guidance and student worksheets (curriculum pack).